 Hike to Havasu Falls

-What is best time to hike Havasupai Falls ?
+What is the best time to hike Havasupai Falls?

 It is a very remote wilderness.
 And you have to be prepared to do it, especially during the summer.
 From Hualapai Hilltop, it is 8 miles to the Supai village and two additional miles to Havasu camping and green-blue waterfalls.
-It’s best to start the hike before sunrise so that the temperatures are more relaxed.
+It’s best to start the hike before sunrise so the temperatures are more relaxed.
 The most important thing – take a lot of water with you.
 For 8 miles, there is no water along the way.
-You go through a deep canyon through the desert.
+You go through a deep canyon in the desert.
 Hiking at night is not recommended.
-The 8 mile section of trail between the Hilltop Trailhead and the Village of Supai is closed each night between sunset and 4:00 a.m.
+The 8-mile section of trail between the Hilltop Trailhead and the Village of Supai is closed each night between sunset and 4:00 a.m.
 Pack yourself comfortably.
 Take only the things you need.
 It’s hard to go with a backpack through the desert.
-But backpacking hike to Havasu Falls is for us the best trip ever.
+But the backpacking hike to Havasu Falls is the best trip ever for us.
 You can check our Havasupai Packing List to prepare perfectly for your hike to Havasu Falls.

 Helicopter to Havasu Falls

-If you cannot hike for health or fitness reasons, take a helicopter.
+Take a helicopter if you cannot hike for health or fitness reasons.
 However, planning to take the helicopter in or out of the village can be risky.
-Helicopter travel is weather dependent.
-The helicopter doesn’t fly every day, so first of all, check if fly during your visit to Havasupai.
+Helicopter travel is weather-dependent.
+The helicopter doesn’t fly every day, so first of all, check if you fly during your visit to Havasupai.
 The cost for a helicopter ride into the canyon is $85 (cash) or $95 (credit card) per person each way.
 Reservations for helicopters cannot be made.
 You must show up at Hualapai Hilltop and sign in before 10 am.
 Tribal members receive priority boarding.
 Tourists are boarded on a first-come, first-served basis.
-Each person is allowed 1 carry-on bag.
-Helicopter takes you to Supai village.
+Each person is allowed one carry-on bag.
+A helicopter will take you to Supai village.
 Then you have to hike 2 miles to Havasu Falls camping.
-For more information, you can contact Airwest Helicopters (623) 516-2790 which provides flights.
+For more information, you can contact Airwest Helicopters (623) 516-2790, which provides flights.
 But it may turn out that you will not catch a helicopter on a given day, and you will lose your booking at the Havasu campground.
 So we advise against taking this risk.
 Choose a hike.

 Pack Mules to Havasu Falls

 Your baggage can be delivered by mules.
 But we don’t recommend it, because we are against the use of animals.
 We don’t like this idea.
 We read stories about how the mules stumbled with exhaustion from excess luggage, often young and healthy tourists.
 Pack Mules must be reserved online before your visit.
 All Pack Mules must be booked in advance of your visit at HavasupaiReservations.com.
-Between Hilltop Trailhead and Campground Entrance and Back it costs $400 round-trip (2019).
+Between Hilltop Trailhead and Campground Entrance and Back, it costs $400 round-trip (2020).
 Fees are per Pack Mule.
 One Pack Mule can carry up to 4 bags.
 Maximum weight: 32 pounds per bag.

-The maximum baggage size is 36 inches long, 19 inches wide, 19 inches tall.
-Visitors should drop bags off by 10 am at Trailhead, and 7 am at Campground.
+The maximum baggage size is 36 inches long, 19 inches wide, and 19 inches tall.
+Visitors should drop bags off by 10 am at Trailhead and 7 am at Campground.
 Packs arrive up top around 11 am and down below at around 2 pm.